Improving food security in Aboriginal communities

 A systems perspective on the prevention of chronic disease for urban Aboriginal communities: Improving food securityProject title

 What is food insecurity, and why is it a health issue?

 Food insecurity is a serious challenge facing Aboriginal communities in Australia.
 As many as one in five Aboriginal and Torres Strait Islander people in non-remote environments live in a household that has run out of food and could not afford to buy more at some point within the past 12 months.
 Food insecurity is associated with general poor health, and contributes to health inequalities that are apparent in Aboriginal populations such as a higher mortality rate, and higher rates of diet-related chronic disease.

-The proposed project will be embedded within the Study of Environment on Aboriginal Resilience and Child Health (SEARCH), which is a partnership between the Sax Institute, Aboriginal Health and Medical Research Council, researchers and four Aboriginal Community Controlled Health Services (ACCHSs) in NSW.
+The project was embedded within the Study of Environment on Aboriginal Resilience and Child Health (SEARCH), which is a partnership between the Sax Institute, Aboriginal Health and Medical Research Council, researchers and four Aboriginal Community Controlled Health Services (ACCHSs) in NSW.

-- Facilitate a group model building exercise with a range of stakeholders from local government and other partners to develop a comprehensive, multi-strategic, multi-sectoral whole of system approach to tackling food security
+- Facilitated a group model building exercise with a range of stakeholders from local government and other partners to develop a comprehensive, multi-strategic, multi-sectoral whole of system approach to tackling food security

-- Facilitate the development of a draft food security framework using the recommendations for the strengthening of local food systems that identifies important strategies, determinants and points of intervention
+- Facilitated the development of a draft food security framework using the recommendations for the strengthening of local food systems that identifies important strategies, determinants and points of intervention

-- Develop a strategic implementation plan that incorporates potential new activities into local policies, plans and programs to promote an ongoing structure for inter-sectoral leadership and action.
+- Developed a strategic implementation plan that incorporates potential new activities into local policies, plans and programs to promote an ongoing structure for inter-sectoral leadership and action.